 create a beautiful finish and with a clean feeling.
 Ultimately, it is all about how

 it feels in your hands and how the light reflects through it.

 The video compilation below shows the process, from the initial design concept through the various material tests:

-Created in in 2007, this year iGNITIATE is again running their design thinking, new product development and leadership program, The iGNITE Convergence Program after a successful recent implementation with the Vice Vice Admiral of the US Navy and 30 members of his team.
+Created in in 2005, this year iGNITIATE is again running their design thinking, new product development and leadership program, The iGNITE Convergence Program after a successful recent implementation with the Vice Admiral of the US Navy and 30 members of his team.
 The program has also been implemented with an international $5B US firm and at several other global multinational corporations, international universities and family offices.